 miSci (Print on Demand) Schenectady, NY The Museum of Innovation and Science (formerly the Schenectady Museum), has a mission to inspire people to celebrate and explore science and technology, past present, and future.
 The Suits-Bueche Planetarium features a high-definition, full-dome, computerized projector which projects on the full 30-foot dome and provides an immersive experience, and a GOTO Star Projector, which offers a real-life view of the night sky not available anywhere else in the northeast.

 The Norman Rockwell Museum (Pick Up/Return at Library) Stockbridge, MA The most popular year-round cultural attraction in the Berkshires.
 The Museum houses the world’s largest and most significant collection of Rockwell’s work, including 998 original paintings and drawings.
-(This pass offers reduced admission for two adults only.)
+(This pass offers reduced admission of $12 each for two adults; children 18 and under are free.)

 Olana (Pick Up/Return at Library) Hudson, NY The 19th century home, studio and designed landscape of Hudson River School artist Frederic Edwin Church (1826-1900), his wife Isabel and their four children.
 The 250 acre historic estate features an elaborately stenciled, Persian-inspired mansion filled with original sketches, studies and paintings by one of the mid-19th century’s most famous artists.
 Stroll the grounds, and enjoy stunning views of the Hudson River.